mixxxdj/mixxx/source/chapters/vinyl_control.rst

 Sometimes the track you are playing is longer than the timecode area on your record.
 If the needle reaches the end of the vinyl timecode, Mixxx will enter a special *End-Of-Record Mode*.
-When this happens, the vinyl indicator (usually a green rectangle) will blink as a warning.
+When this happens, the vinyl indicator (usually a green rectangle) will blink yellow as a warning.
 At the same time, Mixxx will automatically enable *Constant Mode* and will ignore the turntable's pitch.
 At this point the track will simply continue playing until the end.
 When you load a new track, *End-Of-Record Mode* will be automatically disabled and